ve12sus/youtube-comment/README.md

 learn still.

-The next few things to do are to fix bugs, implement new features, introduce automatic testing, and security/authentication when features such as user accounts are made.
+The next few things to do are to fix bugs, implement new features, introduce automatic testing, and security/authentication when I introduce more features to more users.

 ---